John20180412/test/readme.txt

-This is a test project efor git
+This is a test project for git
 Demo
 dev branch